mnot/I-D/web-proxy-desc/draft.md

 ### clientNetworks

-An array containing strings; each string contains a classless prefix {{RFC4632}} which the proxy can be used within.
+An array containing strings; each string contains a classless prefix (see {{RFC4632}}) which the proxy can be used within.
 Clients MUST NOT attempt to use the proxy if their IP address is not within one of the stated ranges.

 This member is optional.